magneticio/vamp-workflow-agent/README.md

   -r|--remove Remove Docker image.
   -m|--make   Build the binary and copy it to the Docker directories.
   -b|--build  Build Docker image.
+  -a|--all    Build all binaries, by default only linux:amd64.
 ```

 ## Executing Workflow